 Robert D. Wagner, Jr. is a Class II director of the Company.
-Since January 2002, Mr. Wagner has served as a principal and member of the Advisory Board of Rivington Capital Advisers, which specializes in debt and equity placements for independent oil and gas producers.
 From May 1999 to March 2001, he served as a Managing Director of Arthur Andersen's Global Energy Corporate Finance Group.
 Prior to joining Arthur Andersen, from July 1998 to April 1999 Mr. Wagner was a Managing Director and Partner of M2 Capital Partners, a merchant banking firm specializing in private equity investment and financial advisory with the exploration and production sector.
 From 1989 to June 1998, Mr. Wagner was a Managing Director of Bankers Trust/BT Alex Brown in their Energy Corporate Finance Group.
 Prior to his employment with Bankers Trust/BT Alex Brown, Mr. Wagner was Executive Vice President of First City National Bank of Houston's energy division, and later, the special loans division.
 Mr. Wagner also serves as director of Blue Dolphin Energy Company and Electric City Corporation.
 Mr. Wagner is a graduate of Holy Cross College and the Graduate School of Business at New York University.